-The first thing I’ll say on this topic is that qualification for a mortgage can vary greatly from bank to bank.
+The first thing I’ll say on this topic is that qualification for a mortgage can vary greatly from bank to bank, and by loan type.

-Not every lender necessarily offers the same product, so some may approve you, while others may say, “no way.”
+Not every lender necessarily offers the same product or abides by the same underwriting guidelines, so some may approve you, while others may say, “No way!”

 There’s also a little thing called “risk appetite,” and not every bank is as hungry as the next.